SciML/SciMLDocs/docs/src/showcase/missing_physics.md

 using LinearAlgebra, Statistics

 # External Libraries
-using ComponentArrays, Lux, Plots, StableRNGs gr()
+using ComponentArrays, Lux, Zygote, Plots, StableRNGs gr()

 # Set a random seed for reproducible behaviour